Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 • Risk of missing last tender.
 There is no safety net.
 If your private driver is late, that is your problem and the consequences are serious.

 • Weather risk falls entirely on you.
-If tenders are suspended while you’re ashore, you need to manage the situation yourself.
+If tenders are suspended while you’re ashore, you will need to manage the situation yourself.
 Ship excursion passengers are prioritised when conditions are marginal.

 Can You Book Independent Tours at Tender Ports?